 List Your Business on Wikipedia

-This combination of operators finds pages on Wikipedia which have citations that go to a dead link.
+This combination of operators finds pages on Wikipedia with citations that link to a dead URL.

 Syntax: site:wikipedia.org keyword(s) “dead link”